 WLAN interworking functional model in 5G system

-3GPP describes the 5G system-WLAN interworking function model as consisting of a UE/TE, a 3GPP/WLAN access network and the 3GPP core network as shown in Figures 3 and 4.
+3GPP describes the 5G system-WLAN interworking function model as consisting of a UE/TE, a 3GPP/WLAN access network and the 3GPP core network as shown in Figure 3 and Figure 4.

-Functions of TE are divided into a terminal interface (TEI) entity and a terminal control (TEC) entity, and WLAN access network functions are divided into WLAN access data path and access network control (ANC) according to the WLAN network reference model of IEEE 802.1CF-2019 [18].
+Functions of TE are divided into a terminal interface (TEI) entity and a terminal control (TEC) entity, and WLAN access network functions are divided into WLAN access data path and access network control (ANC) according to the WLAN network reference model of IEEE Std 802.1CF-2019 [18].
 3GPP 5G network functions are divided into a UE, a 3GPP access network, and the 5G core network, and their signaling interfaces are described according to the 3GPP specification [8-9].

 For untrusted WLAN to 3GPP core network interworking, as shown in Figure 3, 3GPP NWu interface signaling shall be processed in the WLAN domain and N1 signaling is transparently forwarded in the WLAN domain.
 The N1 interface provides the signaling procedures between the UE or TE and 3GPP 5GS core network to support Access and Mobility Management Function (AMF).
 The NWu interface provides the signaling procedures between the TE and N3IWF of 3GPP core network to support a secured IP channel.